leiradel/ddlt/README.md

 * `source`: a string with the entire source code that will be tokenized.
 * `file`: a string with the name of the object used to create the source code (usually the file name from where the source code was read, this is used for error messages).
 * `isSymbol`: a function which takes a lexeme and returns `true` if that lexeme is a valid symbol.
+* `maxSymbolLength`: an integer with the length of the biggest symbol that `isSymbol` recognizes.
 * `language`: a string containing the language used to parse identifiers, string and number literals, and comments.
 Supported languages are `'cpp'` for **C++**, `'bas'` for **BASIC**, and `'pas'` for **Pascal**.
 * `freeform`: an array with two elements, the *freeform* delimiters to recognize freeform blocks.

 Optionally, the table can have these fields:

-* `symbols`: an array of valid symbols, which will be used to automatically provide an `isSymbol` function to the tokenizer.
+* `symbols`: an array of valid symbols, which will be used to automatically provide an `isSymbol` function and the `maxSymbolLength` value to the tokenizer.
 * `keywords`: an array of valid keywords, which will then be returned instead of the generic `<id>` token.

 The resulting object only has one method, `next`.
 It takes a table where the information of the next produced token is stored: